WastedAccounts/RESTapi/README.md

-A simple RESTful API framework with logging.
+A simple framework with app initialization, logging and a RESTful API endpoint.